Supplì al Telefono

 - Adjust the salt according to the salt content of the preserves.

-May your table shine with the warmth of each supplì, where the crispy rice embraces the deep flavor of the ragù and the sweet mozzarella melts in a sincere embrace - enjoy your meal, and don't forget to serve with a smile.
+May your table shine with the warmth of each supplì where the crispy rice embraces the deep flavor of the ragù and the sweet mozzarella melts in a sincere embrace - enjoy your meal, and don't forget to serve with a smile.
+This simple dish is truly a masterpiece of Italian cuisine, combining flavors that are both comforting and complex.

 How much of a capolavoro is this?